MicrosoftDocs/customer-insights/topics/manage-teams.md

 ms.topic: conceptual
 ---

-# Manage teams
+# Manage teams and projects

+## Manage teams

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

 Every user belongs to a team so when you log in, you should see at least one team.
 Select **All teams** to see the teams to which you belong.
 Depending on your permission settings, you can add a new team or edit/delete an existing team.

 ![Manage teams](media/Manage-teams.png "Manage teams")

-# Manage projects
+## Manage projects

 Select a team, and you will see a list of projects that belong to the team.
 You can add a new project or edit/delete an existing project, depending on your permissions.

 ![Manage projects](media/Manage-projects.png "Manage projects")

-# Manage members
+## Manage members

 Select the **Members** tab to manage members (or users).
 You can add members to your team, adjust their permission settings, or delete members, depending on your permissions.

 ![Manage members](media/Manage-members.png "Manage members")